r-devel/r-dev-web/WindowsBuilds/Rtools42/rtools.md

 Rtools is a toolchain bundle used for building R packages from source (those that need compilation of C/C++ or Fortran code) and for build R itself.
-Rtools42 is used for R 4.2.x and currently for R-devel, the development version of R since revision 81360.
+Rtools42 is used for R 4.2.x and has been used for R-devel, the development version of R, in revisions 81360 to 83534.

 Rtools42 consists of Msys2 build tools, GCC 10/MinGW-w64 compiler toolchain and libraries and QPDF.
 Rtools42 supports 64-bit Windows and UCRT as the C